sheehui/tp/docs/UserGuide.md

 discard all the data and start with an empty data file as seen below.
 When this happens however, to prevent total loss of your data, we do not delete it right away.

-DonnaFinGui           |  `donnaFin.json`
+User interface for Donnafin           |  `donnafin.json`
 :-------------------------:|:-------------------------:
 ![NoUser](images/EmptyGUIForDonnaFin.png) | ![NoUserJson](./images/DataSetFullAlexYeoh.png)

 The follow error message is displayed as well:
 ![InvalidFormat](images/InvalidFormatError.png)

-When this happens however, to prevent total loss of your data, we do not delete it right away.

-Only when a new add command is run, will DonnaFin assume this is the intended action and proceed to cleanly wipe the DonnaFin.json and populate with the new client as seen below.
+When any command with a valid input is run, will DonnaFin assume this is the intended action and proceed to cleanly wipe the DonnaFin.json and populate with the new client as seen below.

-DonnaFinGui           |  `DonnaFin.json`
+User interface for Donnafin      |  `donnaFin.json`
 :-------------------------:|:-------------------------:
 ![DonnaFinSingleUser](images/DonnaFinSingleUser.png) | ![DonnaFinJsonSingleUser](./images/DonnaFinJsonSingleUser.png)